zhenning/riak_wiki/pages/Adding-and-Removing-Nodes.md

 ## Preconditions

-For most operations you need to access configuration files, mainly app.config and vm.args, which are located, depending on whether you installed from source or using binary package, in `etc/` in your release directory (built from source), or in `/etc/riak/` when installed using a binary package, `/opt/riak/etc` when you installed the Riak binary packages on Solaris.
+For most operations you need to access configuration files, whose location depends on your mode of installation and the operating system.
+Check the page [[Configuration Files]] for details on where to find them.

 ## Creating the First Node